-- 3.3 Every Council in the country needs to have a housing target and is required by the Government to deliver this.
+- 5.3 Every Council in the country needs to have a housing target and is required by the Government to deliver this.
 Our housing target is set through the London Plan process and currently is 4,480 homes over ten years.
-This includes 1,290 homes from small sites, although as acknowledged in the London Plan paragraph 4.2.3, the relative contribution from large and small sites in each borough may fluctuate across the target period, providing the overall 10 year borough target is met in a way that is consistent with the policies in the Plan. - 3.4 We will deliver this target with 1,500 homes delivered in the first five years and then stepping up to deliver the remaining 2,980 homes in years six to ten.
-This stepped trajectory of delivering homes is set out below in Figure 3.1.
+This includes 1,290 homes from small sites, although as acknowledged in the London Plan paragraph 4.2.3, the relative contribution from large and small sites in each borough may fluctuate across the target period, providing the overall ten year borough target is met in a way that is consistent with the policies in the Plan. - 5.4 We will deliver this target with 1,250 homes delivered in the first five years (2024/25 to 2028/29) and then stepping up to deliver the remaining 3,230 homes in years six to ten (2029/30 to 2033/34).
+Beyond the ten year period the Council has rolled forward the annualised London Plan target of 448 homes per annum.
+This means that the housing requirement is 4,480 homes in years eleven to twenty (2034/35 to 2043/44).
+The stepped trajectory of delivering homes for fifteen years is set out below in Figure 5.1.
 We need to plan proactively to deliver this target; identifying sites where housing can be provided.
-Figure 3.2 shows the sites which are identified for development in the Local Plan.
-We are allocating sites in this Local Plan which will deliver at least 746 homes in the first five years.
-In total the site allocations will deliver 5,877 homes in fifteen years. - 3.5 Despite changes in the Government's standard method for calculating housing need, the Planning Practice Guidance (PPG) on Housing and Economic Needs Assessment is clear that the overall distribution of housing need in London lies with the Mayor, as opposed to individual boroughs.
+Figure 5.2 shows the sites which are identified for development in the Local Plan.
+We are allocating sites in this Local Plan which will deliver at least 1,394 homes in the first five years.
+In total the site allocations will deliver 5,867 homes in fifteen years.

+5.5 Despite changes in the Government's standard method for calculating housing need, the PPG on Housing and Economic Needs Assessment (paragraph 34) is clear that the overall distribution of housing need in London lies with the Mayor, as opposed to individual boroughs.
 Therefore, the Local Plan uses the London Plan target.